JacekDubikowski/build-your-own-framework/readme.md

 The repository is meant to be worked on in the future using an iterative approach.
 It is not done yet and I hope that I will find the time to develop it further.

 The code is neither the best possible nor handling all corner cases.
-It was never the point to create the fully-fledged framework.
+It was never the point to create a fully-fledged framework.

 Nevertheless, if you have advice for me, or you have found a bug or would like to see some changes, please create the